-Although newborn screening is helping to reduce diagnostic delay, it is still common in SMA.
+Although newborn screening is helping to reduce diagnostic delay, which is the time interval between onset of symptoms and confirmed diagnosis, it is still common in SMA.
 This may be attributable to the relatively low incidence of the disease and the historical lack of treatments for the underlying cause of SMA.
 Cure SMA has committed to further understanding the diagnostic experience of affected individuals and their families with SMA (Qian et al., 2015, Cure SMA, 2015).
 Since 2014, Cure SMA has partnered with the community and scientists to shed light on the experiences of individuals with SMA and their families.
-In March 2016, Cure SMA launched a survey for newly diagnosed families to capture information on the diagnostic journey including age of symptom presentation, timing of symptom onset, time to diagnosis, SMA type, and diagnosing physician.
-(Belter et al., 2018).
-See a summary report below, from 2016.